X

 Matt (Drums)

 “The only thing better than playing Jay’s songs are playing my own,” says Oklahoma native Matt I-mostly-play-with-brushes-and-it-still-rocks Galloway.
-Matt originally wrote Dog Gone from The Brooder’s 3rd album “We’ll Be Your Friend” as well as The RV Song – often played live and sometimes referred as the ‘Seattle Real Estate’ song.
+Matt wrote Dog Gone from The Brooder’s 3rd album “We’ll Be Your Friend” as well as The RV Song – often played live and sometimes referred as the ‘Seattle Real Estate’ song.

 Pete (Lead Guitar)